-As provided for in the Memorandum and Articles of the Solo Undertaking and in line with the System of Governance requirements under the Solvency II Directive and the Commission Delegated Regulations, the board has delegated specific responsibilities to board committees.
-The Audit Committee, the Remuneration and Nominations Committee, the Risk and Compliance Committee, IT Committee and the Investments Committee are all chaired by independent directors and oversee policy and controls in these important areas.
+The Solo Undertaking board delegates specific responsibilities to a number of board and executive committees, notably the Audit Committee, the Remuneration and Nominations Committee, the Risk and Compliance Committee, the IT Committee and the Investment Committee which are chaired by independent directors.
+The Protected Cells Committee and the POG committee provide additional support and information to the board.
+All members of board committees are appointed by the board.

-The Protected Cells Committee, the Information Technology Committee and the Executive Committee provide additional support and information to the board.
-Appointment to all the above mentioned committees is the prerogative of the board of directors.
-Each committee enables a high level of interaction with key functions reporting to such committees and to the boards of group companies.

-The board is also copied with minutes of the committee meetings and matters arising from such committees are a standard agenda item at board meetings.
+The board is copied with minutes of the committee meetings and matters arising from such committees are a standard agenda item at board meetings.
 The committees also have annually reviewed charters to ensure that all delegation of responsibility and function is clear and unequivocal.